Nemaha County Association of Retired School Personnel

 Submitted by Lyla Edelman

-The Nemaha County Association of Retired School Personnel met at 11:30 a.m.
-Tuesday, May 3, at Buzz Café, with 10 members and District Two director Carol Bunning and her husband Gil present.
+The Nemaha County Association of Retired School Personnel met for the first meeting in 2023 at 11:30 a.m.
+Tuesday, March 7, at Buzz Café, with 11 members present as well as District 2 Director Carol Bunning and her husband Gil.
 The group enjoyed a lunch with several specials to choose from or ordered from the menu.
 Don Fischer gave the blessing.

-President Bill Kent opened the business meeting.
-Lyla Edelman read the minutes of the March 1 meeting and they were approved as read.
+Co-President Joyce Fee opened the business meeting.
+Lyla Edelman read the minutes of the Nov.
+1, 2022, meeting, and they were approved as read.
+Edelman shared a thank you letter from The Kids Kloset for the donation we gave them.
 Treasurer Alice Zahner gave the treasurer’s report.

 With no other business, the meeting was adjourned.
-The next meeting will be at 11:30 a.m.
-Tuesday, July 5, at Buzz Café.
+The next meeting will be held at 11:30 a.m.
+Tuesday, May 2, at Buzz Café.